sthewissen/Plugin.Maui.Crosswind/README.md

 ```

 #### Notes
-Due to .NET MAUI's limitations with the `Margin` and `Padding` properties, which sets all four sides (top, bottom, left, and right) as at once, individual margin and padding classes cannot be combined.
+Due to .NET MAUI's limitations with the `Margin` and `Padding` properties, which sets all four sides (top, bottom, left, and right) at once, individual margin and padding classes cannot be combined.
 For example, applying `mx-4` and `my-6` together is not supported, as one will override the other.
 Instead, use a single class to define the desired margin configuration.

 ---